When considering purchasing contact lenses online, the first step is a visit to an optometrist or an ophthalmologist. Here’s what to expect.

 Contact lenses are prescription medical devices.
 Even if you just want to purchase cosmetic contact lenses that change your eye color, you will still need an eye exam and a prescription from an eye doctor.
 The same applies to costume or theatrical contact lenses.
 However, you may not need a vision test to get a prescription for this type of lens – ask your eye care provider about their policy.

-Contact lens and eyeglass prescriptions are quite different.
-Again, a contact lens must match the size and shape of your eye.
+Contact lens and glasses prescriptions are not the same.
+A contact lens must match the size and shape of your eye.
 Therefore, a prescription for contact lenses contains information like base curve and diameter, as well as brand.
 Also, glasses rest about 12 millimeters from your eyes, while contacts sit directly on the eye.
 Contact lenses made to conform to a glasses prescription would be stronger than necessary, which could cause vision problems.
 Finally, your glasses are shaped to correct for astigmatism (irregular curve in the cornea or lens).
 However, contacts must be designed to fit the astigmatism, if there is one.
 If you have a prescription for glasses and would like to try contacts, visit your eye doctor for a new exam and contact lens fitting.
 Don’t forget to mention you will need a copy of your prescription.

 |OD (Right)||Acuvue Oasys for Astigmatism||8.8||14.0||-2.25||-1.25||160||Blue|